Dude Perfect

-Dude Perfect (DP) is an American sports and comedy group and YouTube channel headquartered in Frisco, Texas.
-The group consists of Tyler "The Beard" Toney, "The Twins" Cory and Coby Cotton, Garrett "The Purple Hoser" Hilbert, and Cody "The Tall Guy" Jones, Kevin "Sparky" Sparkman, all of whom are former college roommates at Texas A&M University.
+Dude Perfect, LLC (DP) is an American sports and comedy group and YouTube channel formed in 2009 and headquartered in Frisco, located in the Dallas metropolitan area of Texas.
+The group consists of Tyler "The Beard" Toney, "The Twins" Coby and Cory Cotton, Garrett "The Purple Hoser" Hilbert, and Cody "The Tall Guy" Jones.
+Known as the “Dudes”, the five met as roommates at Texas A&M University.
 Four members of the group, Jones being an exception, were brothers of the Gamma chapter of the Beta Upsilon Chi fraternity at Texas A&M.

 Dude Perfect's content predominantly consists of videos depicting various trick shots, stereotypes, and stunts.
 The group also regularly uploads videos of "battles", in which the individual members of Dude Perfect compete against one another in a good-natured game or contest, often incorporating different sports and a unique set of rules.
 Dude Perfect also created the show Overtime, a series where they host several segments, such as "Wheel Unfortunate", in which a contestant spins a wheel and gets a random penalty, "Cool Not Cool", a show-and-tell-like segment, and "Absurd Recurds", in which the Dudes attempt to break the most absurd world records they can find.

 History

 Early years

-On April 9, 2009, a video of the group performing trick shots at Tyler Toney's house and a local public park was released on YouTube under the title "Backyard Stuntmen" (though it has since been renamed as "Backyard edition").
+On April 9, 2009, a video of the group performing trick shots at Tyler Toney's house and a local public park was released on YouTube under the title "Backyard Stuntmen" (though it has since been renamed as "Backyard Edition").
 Within a week, the video received 200,000 views and was mentioned on Good Morning America.

-The group's second video titled "ranch edition", filmed at a Christian summer camp, was released shortly thereafter.
+The group's second video titled "Ranch Edition", filmed at a Christian summer camp, was released shortly thereafter.
 The video amassed over 18 million views and went viral.
 For every 100,000 views the video received, Dude Perfect pledged to sponsor a child from Compassion International.

 In 2010, Dude Perfect introduced the Panda mascot.
 The Panda quickly grew into a popular symbol at Texas A&M basketball games when taunting players of the opposing team.